Unsupervised Discovery of Failure Taxonomies from Deployment Logs: Method

-\paragraph{Step 3: Assigning Trajectories to Failure Clusters.} Finally, each inferred failure reason is assigned to one of the $L$ discovered clusters by prompting a reasoning model with the cluster names $s_{l}$, keywords, and descriptions generated in the previous step, and asking it to map each failure reason to one of the clusters.
-Sequences that do not match any cluster are flagged as outliers, which may indicate rare or complex failure modes.
+Each trajectory is assigned to the discovered failure modes.
+Given the obtained taxonomy $\{C\}^{\mathrm{Aggregate}}$ and an explanation $r^n$, we prompt an LLM with cluster names $s_l$, descriptions $d_l$, and keywords $\kappa_l$, and ask it to map $r^n$ to the most appropriate clusters.
+Trajectories that do not align with any existing cluster are flagged as outliers; such instances may correspond to rare, ambiguous, or previously unseen failures and can guide future taxonomy refinement.